Your Christmas Financial Blueprint

 • Make a prioritised list of whatever you need to get done, splitting this between what you “want” to do and what you “need” to do.
 (Checking accomplished items off any list is satisfying in itself).

 • If you are ‘hitting the malls’, then plan your trip in advance.
+For most of us, navigating a shopping mall on a busy pre-Christmas weekend might not be the most pleasant experience!

 • Request complimentary gift wrapping.